The short answer is “no.”

 So there you go… Thanks to an ever-improving stable of soundbars and other devices, if you don’t want the hassle or complexity of a receiver, you really don’t need one.

-Looking for home theater equipment?
+Looking for other home theater equipment?
 Don’t forget to check out Amazon’s TV & Video deals.